 Ochoa and White are busy professionals with families, and both found the online course an accessible and convenient way to learn about QC.
 “Part of my job is traveling a lot,” says Ochoa, “I was in Geneva, in Japan, and other places, so being able to work online was definitely helpful.”
 Ochoa also became a new father when the course began: “my daughter was only three months old when the course got started, and being able to do the work at my own pace, when it was most convenient, definitely helped me juggle my multiple obligations and finish the course.”

 What did learners enjoy most about the course?
 For Ochoa, it was the breadth of the material covered and the industry perspectives.
 “The most useful topics for me were the different qubit modalities.
 I knew what a qubit was, but learning what is current and having that broad overview helped me start doing my own work.”
-Ochoa also liked “how instructors tailored the materials for beginners in quantum mechanics or quantum information theory, especially in the first course, Introduction to Quantum Computing and Its Applications.”
+Ochoa also liked “how instructors tailored the materials for beginners in quantum mechanics or quantum information theory, especially in the first course, Introduction to Quantum Computing.”

 Especially valuable for Ochoa was the course’s coverage of quantum error correction for gate model computers.
 “I had zero knowledge of that before, but now I have a working, fundamental knowledge.”
 Ochoa notes that “quantum error correction is going to be very important for near-term quantum computing because you definitely need error correction as you add more qubits.
 The quality of qubits is still not very good, so it's just this unavoidable consequence that I hadn't considered before I began the course.”